Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Conclusion and Future Work

-In a nutshell, this equation says that, when assessing the reliability of ML software, we should not only consider how the DL model generalises to a new data-point (according to the future OP), but also take the local robustness around that new data-point into account.
+Intuitively, this equation says that, when assessing the reliability of ML software, we should not only consider how the DL model generalises to a new data-point (according to the OP), but also how robustness it performs around the new data-point.

-Apart from the future work mentioned in the discussion section, we also plan to conduct more real-world case studies to examine the scalability of our methods.
-We presume a trained ML model for our assessment purpose.
+Apart from the future works mentioned in the discussion section, we also plan to conduct more real-world case studies to examine the scalability of our methods.
+We presume a \textit{trained} ML model for our assessment purpose.
 A natural follow-up question is how to actually improve the reliability when our RAM results indicate that a system is not good enough.
 As described in \cite{zhao_detecting_2021}, we plan to investigate integrating ML debug testing (e.g. \cite{huang2021coverage}) and retraining methods \cite{bai_recent_2021} with the RAM, to form a closed loop of debugging-improving-assessing.
 Last but not least, we find the idea of dynamic assurance cases \cite{asaadi_dynamic_2020} may have a great potential for addressing some challenges we currently face in our framework.

+\begin{acks} This work is supported by the UK DSTL (through the project of Safety Argument for Learning-enabled Autonomous Underwater Vehicles) and the UK EPSRC (through the Offshore Robotics for Certification of Assets [EP/W001136/1] and End-to-End Conceptual Guarding of Neural Architectures [EP/T026995/1]).
+Xingyu Zhao and Alec Banks’ contribution to the work is partially supported through Fellowships at the Assuring Autonomy International Programme.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 956123.
+We thank Philippa Ryan and anonymous reviewers for insightful comments on earlier versions of this work.
+We thank TECS editors and the anonymous reviewers whose comments helped us to improve the manuscript.

+This document is an overview of UK MOD (part) sponsored research and is released for informational purposes only.
+The contents of this document should not be interpreted as representing the views of the UK MOD, nor should it be assumed that they reflect any current or future UK MOD policy.
+The information contained in this document cannot supersede any statutory or contractual requirements or liabilities and is offered without prejudice or commitment. \end{acks}